Keep Your Cards Close to Your Chest

 Discard any broken equipment but don’t upgrade anything major unless you plan to continue practicing for several years before selling or unless it is critical to the operation of your practice.
 Buyers will have their own preferences on equipment and typically heavily discount the value of the equipment they did not select.

 A thorough cleaning of practice is almost always a good idea.

-Things like painting, replacing furniture, repairing broken cabinets make the practice easier to sell (especially to private party buyers) but don’t count on a dollar for dollar recuperation of these expenses.
-Weigh these decisions with your broker to see if they think the time, effort, and expense will pay off in your situation and market.
+Things like painting, replacing furniture, and repairing broken cabinets make the practice easier to sell (especially to private party buyers) but don’t count on a dollar-for-dollar recuperation of these expenses.
+Weigh these decisions with your broker to see if they think the time, effort, and cost will pay off in your situation and market.